preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 .. image:: team-collaboration-template-v7.png

-4. Edit the settings.
+4. Add the information needed.
+(All steps in the setup may not be needed for a certain template.
+Here's a common example).

 .. image:: team-collaboration-settings-v7.png

 Available settings depends on how the template is set up.
-All steps in the setup may not be needed for a certain template.
-Here's a common example:

 + **Title**: Add a Title for the Publishing App.
 + **Description**: Add a Description if needed.